kube-rs/website/docs/controllers/testing.md

 this sets up a `Client`, a `Context` (to be passed to the reconciler), then applies an actual document into the cluster, and at the same time giving it to the reconciler.

-Feeding the apply result (usually seen by watching the api) is what the [Controller] internals does, and as a result you are not testing this part.
-However, by not testing this, we get a much simpler call around only `reconcile` that we can verify by querying the api after it has completed.
+Feeding the apply result (usually seen by watching the api) is what the [Controller] internals does, and we are not testing this part.
+As a result, we get a much simpler test call around only `reconcile` that we can verify by querying the api after it has completed.

 !!! note ""

-    The tests at the bottom of [controller-rs/controller.rs](https://github.com/kube-rs/controller-rs/blob/main/src/fixtures.rs) go a little deeper and additionally test the status patch followed by the event posting scenario specific to that controller.
+    The tests at the bottom of [controller-rs/controller.rs](https://github.com/kube-rs/controller-rs/blob/f084c15985b5de1b2cfee627613cd2b69c9530cd/src/controller.rs#L281-L315) go a little deeper, testing a larger scenario.

 We **need** a cluster for these tests though, so on CI we will spin up a [k3d] instance for each PR.
 Here is a GitHub Actions based setup: